GuilhemAllaman/multipoints-route-back/README.md

 Build docker image with `docker build -t multipoints-route-back:latest .`

-Build and run docker-compose setup with `docker-compose up --build`, following instructions on [this site](https://pythonise.com/series/learning-flask/building-a-flask-app-with-docker-compose)
+Build and run docker-compose setup with `docker-compose up --build`.
+This will run flask server with uwsgi exposed on port 9666

-Setup uses a nginx container with uwsgi pass (through flask port that is currently 9666, see nginx/nginx.conf).
-Flask's docker image also uses uwsgi to start up python flask app